Your location matters!

 - Bucks may offer online courses and internships to students in other SARA member states in accordance with the terms and provisions of SARA.

-- Currently forty-seven states plus the District of Columbia participate in SARA.
+- Currently forty-nine states plus the District of Columbia participate in SARA.

 The State a student resides in while completing an educational activity, such as an internship or an online course, is the State that has authority to regulate the activity.

-If you are located in California, Florida, or Massachusetts and wish to register for one of our online offerings or participate in an internship/clinical placement, please inquire before registering to confirm whether Bucks may offer those educational activities in your state (email firstname.lastname@example.org or phone 215-968-8052).
+If you are located in California and wish to register for one of our online offerings or participate in an internship/clinical placement, please inquire before registering to confirm whether Bucks may offer those educational activities in your state (email firstname.lastname@example.org or phone 215-968-8052).

 As an out-of-state student, should you have a complaint, please follow the procedures found on the Consumer Information page.
 In the unlikely event Bucks is unable to resolve your complaint: